 • Add 4 cups of milk, 1 tsp salt, 1/2 tsp garlic powder, 1/4 tsp paprika, and 1/4 tsp black pepper.

-• Heat until the soup just barely begins to bubble then reduce the heat to low.
+• Heat until the soup just barely begins to bubble, then reduce the heat to low.

-• Pour the starch mixture into the hot soup stirring constantly.
+• Pour the starch mixture into the hot soup, stirring constantly.

 • Continue to heat the soup on low until it thickens and just starts to bubble.

-• Turn off heat and serve hot.
+• Turn off the heat and serve hot.

 Notes